U.S. Supreme Court nixes equal pay ruling due to judge's death

 In a unsigned opinion with no noted dissents from any of the nine justices, the high court directed the San Francisco-based 9th U.S. Circuit Court of Appeals to reconsider the case because of Judge Stephen Reinhardt’s death.

-The judge, known as a liberal, died on March 29, 2018 at age 87.
+The judge, a prominent liberal voice in the federal judiciary for decades, died at age 87 on March 29, 2018.
 The unanimous 9th Circuit ruling in favor of math consultant Aileen Rizo, who accused Fresno County of paying her less than men who performed similar work, was issued 11 days later.

 The Supreme Court faulted the 9th Circuit’s decision to allow Reinhardt to participate in the ruling.